Expander graphs are globally synchronizing: Application: Erd o s-Rényi random graphs

 \begin{theorem}[Convex Lipschitz concentration] Let $X = (X_1, \dotsc, X_d) \in \RR^d$ be a vector with independent random variables taking values in the interval $[0,1]$ and let $f \from [0,1]^n \to \RR$ be a $1$-Lipschitz convex function.
 Then, for all $t > 0$,

 \end{theorem}

 Here $\bfM f(X)$ is the median of the random variable $f(X)$.
 However, in \Cref{prop:wigner-bound} we control the expected value of the operator norm, not the median.
-Once an exponential concentration like~\eqref{eq:lipschitz-concentration} holds, however, these quantities have to be very close to each other.
+Once an exponential concentration like~\eqref{eq:lipschitz-concentration} holds, however, these quantities must be very close.
 Indeed, $\abs{\bfM f(X) - \Expec f(X)} \leq 4$ follows from~\cite{Boucheron2013-li}*{Exercise 2.2}.

 \begin{corollary} For any $p \in (0,1)$ and $n \geq 1000$, the adjacency matrix $A$ of $G(n,p)$ satisfies